-Not being a big sports fan, I had really only heard of Lou Gehrig through the ice bucket challenge of ALS that was publicized on the internet a few years ago, since ALS is also known as Lou Gehrig’s disease.
+Not being a big sports fan, I had really only heard of Lou Gehrig until the ice bucket challenge.
+This is a charitable way of raising money to help people with ALS.
+You may have seen it publicized on the internet a few years ago since ALS is also known as Lou Gehrig’s disease.

-So this book came as a way to learn about Lou Gehrig’s life, through the eyes of Christian Byrd, the young boy who knew too much.
+This book is also a fascinating way to learn about Lou Gehrig’s life.
+We learn about his life through the eyes of Christian Byrd, the young boy who knew too much.

 How does past life recall happen and how did it happen through this little boy?

-Christian’s mother Cathy Byrd the author of the book is a Christian mid-western mother with a busy life and a family to raise.
+Christian’s mother Cathy Byrd is the author.
+She is a Christian mid-western mother with a busy life and a family to raise.